data-integrations/google-cloud/docs/Spanner-batchsink.md

 **Primary Key**: If the table does not exist, a primary key must be provided in order to auto-create the table.
 The key can be a composite key of multiple fields in the schema.
 This is not required if the table already exists.

+**Encryption Key Name**: Used to encrypt data written to any database created by the plugin.
+If the database already exists, this is ignored.

 **Service Account**  - service account key used for authorization
 * **File Path**: Path on the local file system of the service account key used for authorization.
 Can be set to 'auto-detect' when running on a Dataproc cluster.